He (the Spirit of TRUTH) will correct the world concerning Sin, Righteousness and Judgment...

 The faith from God.

-This is NOT your most excellent faith, generated all by yourself, oh you wonder of a person!
-We're just certain that God considers it an honor that you believe in Him!
-Now He OWES you! {sarcasm}
+This is NOT your most excellent faith, generated all by yourself!
+Do not think for a moment that God considers it an honor that you believe in Him, and He is now somehow obligated to be you genie in a bottle!

 The love of God is an impossible thing for the proud and arrogant to grasp.
 They are too busy believing they are paying their own way, earning their keep, and doing God a service.